Fungal infections are a common in dog.

 Treatment Options for Fungal Infections

 Treating fungal infections in dogs typically involves a combination of topical treatments, such as sulfur-based shampoos and creams and, in more severe cases, oral antifungal medications.
+Topical treatments are applied directly to the infected areas to eliminate the fungus and soothe the skin.

 It's also essential to thoroughly clean and disinfect your dog's environment, including their bedding and toys, to prevent reinfection.